 Ascorbic acid (vitamin C) stimulates Type I collagen synthesis when used in cultures of healthy fibroblast cells.
 However, when ascorbic acid was added to cells from carpal tunnel syndrome patients, it did not stimulate the normal amount of Type I collagen, and the small amount of Type I collagen that was produced had an abnormally high alpha2(I) to alpha1(I) ratio.
 Adding vitamin C to the injured cells simply made them produce more abnormal collagen, not normal collagen.

 Some supplements that claim to help heal tendons and ligaments contain the amino acids glycine, lysine, and proline.
 This idea seems logical since those three amino acids are very abundant in tendon and ligament collagen.
 However, merely providing more amino acids probably won't change the injured tenocyte behavior of making abnormal collagen.
 Still, you should be sure to get enough high-quality protein in your diet so you're not deficient in amino acids.
+Many health and longevity experts cite recent research showing that the current RDA for protein is not high enough for optimal health.; as we age, we might need more protein to avoid sarcopenia.
+See this episode on Peter Attia's podcast or YouTube channel as an example of this new outlook on protein intake.

 Although glucosamine sulfate and chondroitin sulfate might help osteoarthritis, they are not likely to help tendinopathy.
 Osteoarthritis causes a decrease in collagen, proteoglycans, and glycosaminoglycans (GAGs) in cartilage.
 Tendinopathy causes a decrease in collagen in the injured tendon, but it actually causes an increase in proteoglycans and GAGs, such as chondroitin sulfate and hyaluronan.[7,8,13,18,40] Gluscosamine sulfate and chondroitin sulfate might help build proteoglycans, but since the levels of GAGs and proteoglycans are already abnormally high in tendinopathy, you wouldn't expect oral supplementation of glucosamine and chondroitin to help.